AhirGit/Jekyll_Portfolio/README.markdown

     ```
     ![Ruby Install](https://github.com/AhirGit/Jekyll_Portfolio/raw/comp3040A2_pages/Ruby%20installation.gif)

-3. Install gem package manager and Jekyll using the following cmd commands
+3. Install gem package manager and Jekyll
+    Etter suggests that Jekyll is the most popular static site generator.
+    It can be used to create a beautiful functional documentation.
+    Hence, we use Jekyll to host a functional resume

+    Use the following commands in cmd

     ```console
     gem install jekyll bundler